GeeWee/boilerplatefree/README.md

 # TODO
-Somehow format the generated source files, maybe by including dotnet-format?
+- Somehow format the generated source files, maybe by including dotnet-format?
+- Ensure that this also works with third-party dependencies taken as parameters.